paulaloure/Beer_Reviews_Excercise/README.md

 Based on the correlation between overall reviews and other parameters, we see that there are a few factors affecting the overall perception of a beer:

-- taste and palate have the highest impact, with very strong correlation
+- taste and palate have the highest impact, with very strong correlation,
-- aroma and appearance also show strong correlation
+- aroma and appearance also show strong correlation,
-- and there is no or very week correlation with the beer strength, which means, that the parameter beer_abv doesn't impart the overall perception of the beer. <br>
+- and there is no or very weak correlation with the beer strength, which means, that the parameter beer_abv doesn't impart the overall perception of the beer. <br>

 To sum up, all 4 factors (taste, palate, aroma and appearance) greatly affect the overall perception of the beer, but the 3 factors, that affect it the most are (in order):